-Thus, in my opinion (for what it may be worth) the onus is on you, the paddler, to seek permission from the nearest landowner(s) to put-in or take-out on what is legally their property.
-As for incidentally passing by these properties while on the river between your put-in and takeout, that’s up to you and your own comfort level.
-I ran into no trouble but A) it was Easter Sunday and B) maybe I just got lucky.
-Or maybe/hopefully this issue is improving and not as bad as it used to be.
+Maybe/hopefully this issue is improving and not as bad as it used to be.
+Whether I myself was lucky or mischievously opportune by paddling it on Easter, who knows.
 It’s such a gorgeous river, it would be a shame for the private few to greedily hoard it to themselves.
 And considering that the river itself can only be selectively run a few times a year due to low-water levels, I really can’t imagine there would be any significant high-impact use from paddlers.
 If anything, ban tubing on the river.
 I think we all can agree on that!

-This said, the day before paddling this Barry and I met this hilarious fellow in Freeport who had paddled the Apple a bunch of times and assured me that the trespassing concerns were overblown.
+Now, for what it’s worth, the day before paddling this Barry and I met a hilarious fellow in Freeport who had paddled the Apple several times and assured us that the trespassing concerns were overblown.
 In fact, he recommended a takeout where he and friends cleared out a landing.
 The guy was so fond of the river that he actually had an apple tattoo on his back, I kid you not!
-Granted, some guy in a bar with an apple tattoo is hardly an alibi, but maybe it’s a good omen that things are changing in favor of paddling the river.
+Granted, some random dude in a bar with an apple tattoo is hardly an alibi in the event that you have a run-in with the fuzz, but maybe it’s a good omen that things are changing in favor of paddling the river.

-Also, if you do attempt this, I don’t recommend a bike shuttle unless you’re a glutton for punishment.
-It’s a longer distance than the paddle itself (thanks to the few roads) but a) the climb in elevation is several hundred grueling feet and b) worse still, almost all of it is on gravel dirt roads.
-This is quaint for sure but even in a car I never drove faster than 30 mph.
-On my bike it felt like I was stationary in some places.
+One last thing, if you do attempt this, I don’t recommend a bike shuttle unless you’re a glutton for punishment.
+It’s a longer distance than the paddle itself (thanks to the few roads) but the climb in elevation is several hundred grueling feet and, worse still, most of it along unpaved dirt-gravel roads.
+This is quaint for sure, but even in a car I never drove faster than 30 mph.

 If we did this trip again: